microsoft/FluidFramework/docs/content/docs/faq.md

 ### Can Fluid Framework be used in a situation without access to the internet?

 There are two angles to this question.
 One is whether the client must be connected to the internet.
-The other is whether an organization could run the Fluid server on site to support an intranet.
+The other is whether an organization could run the Fluid service on site to support an intranet.

-Clients do have to be connected to the Fluid server.
+Clients do have to be connected to the Fluid service.
 Fluid can tolerate brief network outages and continue operating but eventually the promise of being able to merge local changes weakens.
 We are investigating ways to improve this using other merging techniques designed to reason over large deltas but no final solution is in place today.

-In principle there is nothing preventing an organization from hosting a Fluid server on an intranet.
+In principle there is nothing preventing an organization from hosting a Fluid service on an intranet.
 However, Microsoft has no plans to support that scenario directly.

 ### Is the Fluid reference server implementation production ready?